averykhoo/recipes/fried-zucchini.md

 this recipe probably works with just about any vegetable

+should also work in the oven or broiler with a little bit more oil

 * zucchini / japanese cucumbers, sliced thinly
 * olive oil
 * salt and pepper